ZeroKnowledgefm/ZKJobs/README.md

 * **Senior Rust Blockchain Engineer @ Phala Network** This position is full-time (remote) and starts in May.
 Core Protocol Dev.
 Need: 2 yr Rust, solid blockchain & distributed systems, basic cryptography.
 Nice: Substrate, serverless, WASM, dist.
 Storage.
 To learn more and apply, please contact hire@phala.network

+* **(Rust) Software Engineer @ Chain-Reaction**
+The position is full time or part time.
+Senior software engineer with deep knowledge of Rust and C++ for building and integrating hardware acceleration into state of art cryptographic (open source) libraries.
+To learn more and apply please contact nir@chain-reaction.io

 * **Senior Software Engineer (Rust) @ zkSync**
 This position is full-time.
 Visit [this link](https://www.notion.so/matterlabs/Senior-Software-Engineer-Rust-162f87f441214eb39619f83bdd9b3073) to learn more.
 To apply, please contact hello@matterlabs.dev